Importing NSRL hash sets from NIST

 Download and Importing

 - Download the dataset from http://www.nsrl.nist.gov/ (check the "Downloads" section).
-Currently the data set is distributed as a set of four ISO (.iso) files.
-To access the contents of these files, you will either need to burn them to DVD or mount them using a virtual disk manager such as OSFMount.
+Currently the data set can be distributed as a set of ISO (.iso) files or as a zip, if the files are contained in a zip then unzip the files to a temporary folder (eg named "NSRLData") and go to step 4.
+To access the contents of the .iso files files, you will either need to burn them to DVD or mount them using a virtual disk manager such as OSFMount.
 We will assume the latter in this tutorial (skip to step 3 if you have burnt the ISO on a DVD).

 - Start up OSFMount and click "File"->"Mount new virtual disk".
 You will see the window below, click the "..." button next to the image filepath and select the ISO file you downloaded as shown.
 Leave the default settings and click "OK".